Multiscale Jump Testing and Estimation Under Complex Temporal Dynamics: The multiscale jump point detection method

 then we have

 \end{theorem}

 i) and ii) of Theorem \ref{New.Thm4} investigate error distributions whose tails are of polynomial and geometric decays, respectively.
+Note that, for (ii), $\Delta_n$ need not diminish.
 Equation \eqref{eq80-March25} is a mild condition.
 The following example shows how to check \eqref{eq80-March25} for PLS linear processes. \begin{example} Suppose we have the following PLS linear errors

 where as in Definition \ref{def1}, $0=c_0<c_1<...<c_l<c_{l+1}=1$ are the unknown break points in the errors.
 Assume that $\sum_{j=0}^\infty \max_{0\leq r\leq l}\sup_{t\in (c_r,c_{r+1}]}|a_{r,j}(t)|<\infty $.
 We show in the appendix that equation \eqref{eq80-March25} holds if $\|\eta_0\|_p=O( p^{\frac{1}{\beta}-\frac{1}{2}})$ for some $\beta\in(0,2)$, which is equivalent to the moment condition $\E(\exp(t|\eta_0|^{\frac{1}{\frac{1}{\beta}-\frac{1}{2}}}))<\infty$ for some positive constant $t$. \end{example} According to our discussions regarding the results of Theorem \ref{Thm-Second-Stage}, the rate $\frac{\log^{\frac{2}{\beta}}n}{n\Delta_n^2}$ established in Theorem \ref{New.Thm4} (ii) is optimal except a factor of logarithm.
 In the following we shall discuss the optimality of the results in Theorem \ref{New.Thm4} (i).
 First, we have the following: \begin{corol} Consider model \eqref{model 2} with i.i.d. symmetric errors $\{\varepsilon_{i,n},1\leq i\leq n\}$, and the tail probability of $\varepsilon_{1,n}$ satisfies